White-tailed deer: Description

-The deer's coat is a reddish-brown in the spring and summer and turns to a grey-brown throughout the fall and winter.
-The deer can be recognized by the characteristic white underside to its tail.
+The white-tailed deer's coat is a reddish-brown in the spring and summer, and turns to a grey-brown throughout the fall and winter.
+The white-tailed deer can be recognized by the characteristic white underside to its tail.
 It raises its tail when it is alarmed to warn the predator that it has been detected.

-An indication of a deer age is the length of the snout and the color of the coat, with older deer tending to have longer snouts and grayer coats.
+An indication of a deer's age is the length of the snout and the color of the coat, with older deer tending to have longer snouts and grayer coats.

-A population of white-tailed deer in New York is entirely white (except for areas like their noses and toes)—not albino—in color.
+A population of white-tailed deer in New York is entirely white except for the nose and hooves – not albino – in color.
 The former Seneca Army Depot in Romulus, New York, has the largest known concentration of white deer.
 Strong conservation efforts have allowed white deer to thrive within the confines of the depot.

-White-tailed deer's horizontally slit pupils allow for good night vision and color vision during the day.
+The white-tailed deer's horizontally slit pupil allows for good night vision and color vision during the day.
 Whitetails process visual images at a much more rapid rate than humans and are better at detecting motion in low-light conditions.

 Size and weight

 The white-tailed deer is highly variable in size, generally following both Allen's rule and Bergmann's rule that the average size is larger farther away from the equator.
-North American male deer (also known as a buck) usually weigh 150 to 300 lbs, but mature bucks over 400 lb have been recorded in the northernmost reaches of their native range, namely Minnesota, Ontario, and Manitoba.
+North American male deer (bucks) usually weigh 150 to 300 lbs, but mature bucks over 400 lb have been recorded in the northernmost reaches of their native range, namely Minnesota, Ontario, and Manitoba.
 In 1926, Carl J. Lenander Jr. took a white-tailed buck near Tofte, Minnesota, that weighed 183 kg after it was field-dressed (internal organs and blood removed) and was estimated at 232 kg when alive.
 The female (doe) in North America usually weighs from 40 to 90 kg.
 White-tailed deer from the tropics and the Florida Keys are markedly smaller-bodied than temperate populations, averaging 35 to 50 kg, with an occasional adult female as small as 25 kg.
 White-tailed deer from the Andes are larger than other tropical deer of this species and have thick, slightly woolly-looking fur.
 Length ranges from 95 to 220 cm, including a tail of 10 to 37 cm, and the shoulder height is 53 to 120 cm.
 Including all races, the average summer weight of adult males is 68 kg and is 45 kg in adult females.
-It is among the largest deer species in North America, and the largest in South America.
+It is among the largest deer species in North America, and is also one of the largest in South America, behind only the marsh deer.

 Deer have dichromatic (two-color) vision with blue and yellow primaries; humans normally have trichromatic vision.
 Thus, deer poorly distinguish the oranges and reds that stand out so well to humans.
 This makes it very convenient to use deer-hunter orange as a safety color on caps and clothing to avoid accidental shootings during hunting seasons.